-- (a) In preparing this Statement, the Independent Directors have relied on the correctness and accuracy of information provided to them by, or on behalf of, Duncan Saville, Zeta, H & G, and the Senior Officers of NZO. - (b) On 8 September 2017, NZO received an indicative, non-binding proposal from OGOG to make an alternative partial offer for shares in NZO.
-Please refer to pages 7 and 8 in Section 1 of this Statement for more information about the OGOG proposal. - (c) All percentages referred to in this Statement are rounded to two decimal places unless otherwise stated.
+- (a) In preparing this Statement, the Independent Directors have relied on the correctness and accuracy of information provided to them by, or on behalf of, OGOG, Duncan Saville, Zeta, H & G, and the Senior Officers of NZO. - (b) All percentages referred to in this Statement are rounded to two decimal places unless otherwise stated.